Giants end skid with rout of Rockies

 Samardzija (3-9), who began the day as the losingest pitcher in the National League, limited the Rockies to two runs and six hits over 6 1/3 innings.
 He struck out five and did not walk a batter.

-Samardzija hasn't allowed more than one walk in a game since April.
+"He's really thrown the ball well," Giants manager Bruce Bochy said of Samardzija, who hasn't allowed more than one walk in a game since April.
+"We've talked about his record and what it should be.
+It's nice to get him a win."

 The veteran had been scorched by the Rockies for 19 runs and 26 hits over 18 1/3 innings in three earlier starts this season, taking a loss in all three.

-The Giants backed him with run support in five separate innings Monday, roughing up five Rockies pitchers along the way.
+The Giants backed him with run support in five separate innings this time around.

+"That's the thing about this team," Samardzija said.
+"You give it all you got because they're going to do the same."

-Colorado starter German Marquez (5-4) took the loss after allowing five runs and seven hits in four innings.
+Colorado starter German Marquez (5-4) allowed five runs and seven hits in four innings.
 He walked two and struck out two.

 Posey drove in three runs, and Joe Panik had two RBIs with a pair of singles for the Giants, whose 51 losses are tied with the Philadelphia Phillies for the most in baseball.